-- Media and public information releases - o Personnel or agencies required in the field - Transportation and traffic control - o Facilities to temporarily house, gather or contain the evacuees, animals (pets and livestock), etc. - Staging areas and coordination for resources or services, and donated goods Documentation and tracking systems evacuation decisions specific to the circumstances at the time, will have to be made as the situation dictates.
+- o Media and public information releases - o Personnel or agencies required in the field. - o Transportation and traffic control - o Facilities to temporarily house, gather or contain the evacuees, animals (pets and livestock), etc. - o Staging areas and coordination for resources or services, and donated goods Documentation and tracking systems

 Some aspects of evacuation planning can be completed pre-event based on the information from the Hazard, Risk and Vulnerability Analysis (HRVA) process.
-However, due to numerous factors and dynamics of a disaster involved, some
+However, due to numerous factors and dynamics of a disaster involved, some evacuation decisions specific to the circumstances at the time, will have to be made as the situation dictates.